Chaim Koppelman: Influence in the art community

 Koppelman opened his own studio and graphic workshop in 1964 at 498 Broome Street, pioneering the SoHo artists' community.
 The Broome Street Workshop remained open more than forty years, and was used and cared for by various artists, including Michael DiCerbo, Sally Brody, Carl Shishido, Reynolds Tenezias, and others.

-In 1967 the Terrain Gallery held an exhibition to benefit napalm-burned and crippled Vietnamese children.
-Titled All Art Is for Life and Against the War in Vietnam, it included the work of 105 painters, sculptors, printmakers, and photographers.
-"Vietnam", a Koppelman aquatint originally in the Terrain exhibit, is included in The Indignant Eye: The Artist as Social Critic in Prints and Drawings from the Fifteenth Century to Picasso, by Ralph E. Shikes, which quotes Koppelman about his artistic intention: "I wanted a sense of a mother's dignity in the midst of tragedy."
+Chaim Koppelman is quoted, and his work is included in The Indignant Eye: The Artist as Social Critic in Prints and Drawings from the Fifteenth Century to Picasso, by Ralph E. Shikes.
+His works are in the collections of the Whitney Museum of American Art and the Brooklyn Museum.

-"Our Injustice, Vietnam", an embossed print with metallic paint on paper, described as a "stark political statement" in The New York Times, is in the collections of the Whitney Museum of American Art and the Brooklyn Museum.

 Koppelman was commissioned in 1968 to interview Roy Lichtenstein, Richard Anuszkiewicz, and Clayton Pond on the relevance of the Siegel Theory of Opposites to their work.
 Recordings of these interviews are part of the Smithsonian Archives of American Art.
 The following year, essays by Dorothy and Chaim Koppelman appeared in the book, Aesthetic Realism: We Have Been There – Six Artists on the Siegel Theory of Opposites (New York: Definition Press, 1969).